-Retail expert Mary Portas is the UK's foremost authority on retail and brand communication.
+Mary Portas is the UK's foremost authority on retail, brand communication and company culture.
 As founder of one of London's most respected retail & brand communication agencies, Mary’s expertise is wide-ranging; business woman, advertising executive, retail expert, Government adviser, broadcaster and consumer champion.

 2007 saw the beginning of Mary's television career with the launch of the BBC2 series Mary Queen of Shops.
 The show took Mary behind the scenes of the fashion retail world, challenging her to rescue a series of failing independent boutiques.
 A second series aired in 2008 and, following their success, Mary was nominated for two Royal Television Society Awards.